chef/chef-web-docs/content/aws_marketplace.md

 ## AWS EC2 Access

-The AWS EC2 instance connects functionality can be used to access the EC2 machine.
-Using the same instead of SSH to the EC2 device is recommended.
+The AWS EC2 instance connects can be used to access the EC2 machine.
+Use the AWS EC2 instance for the EC2 device.

-1. Select the EC2 machine and select the connect option as shown below:
+1. Select the EC2 machine and then the connect option as shown below:

     ![Add Chef Infra Server Form](/images/select-connect-option-in-ec2machine.png)